xdpirate/derpy/README.md

 # Derpy
 A collection of more or less useful functions for WoW 3.3.5a (Wrath of the Lich King)

-## How to install
-Click the green "Clone or download"-button, then "Download ZIP".
-Open the archive, and copy the "Derpy" folder into WoW Install Folder\Interface\AddOns.

-## How to use
-/derp or /derpy

 ## Passive/automatic functions
 - **RepTrack** -- Changes your currently watched faction ("display as bar") whenever you gain reputation